-The basic rituals remain the same in Eastern India, which includes the lighting of lamps, candles, diyas, along with bursting of crackers.
-In fact, some people keep the doors of their houses open so that Goddess Lakshmi can enter.
-Houses are brightly lit because of the belief that Goddess Lakshmi does not enter a house which is dark.
+The necessary rituals remain the same in Eastern India, which includes the lighting of lamps, candles, diyas, along with bursting of crackers.
+Some people keep the doors of their houses open so that Goddess Lakshmi can enter.
+Houses are brightly lit because of the belief that Goddess Lakshmi does not enter a dark house.

-West Bengal and Assam: In West Bengal, Laxmi Puja is celebrated six days after Durga Puja.
+In West Bengal, Laxmi Puja is celebrated six days after Durga Puja.
 Diwali is celebrated as Kali Puja.
-Late night worshipping of Goddess Kali is done on Diwali night.
+Late-night worshipping of Goddess Kali is done on Diwali night.
 There are Kali Puja pandals in various areas.
 Other rituals remain the same.
 Drawing of rangoli is also a part of the celebration.
 Diwali night is also believed to be the night of the ancestors or Pitripurush and diyas are lit on long poles to guide their souls on the way to heaven.
-This practice is followed even today in rural Bengal.
+This practise is followed even today in rural Bengal.

 Diwali is celebrated in the Tamil month of aipasi (which is thula month), also ‘naraka chaturdasi’ thithi.
 This day precedes the amavasai day.
 In south India, Naraka Chaturdashi is the main day of the Diwali celebrations.
 One day before the main day, the oven is cleaned, and then it is smeared with lime.
-Religious symbols are drawn on the oven, filled with water and this is used on the main day for the oil bath.
+Religious symbols are drawn on the oven, filled with water, and this is used on the main day for the oil bath.
 People wash their homes and decorate them with kolam designs, which are similar to rangolis in North India.
 Bursting of firecrackers and wearing new apparels are part of the celebrations.
-In fact, crackers and new clothes are kept on a plate to be used on Diwali.
+Crackers and new clothes are kept on a plate to be used on Diwali.
 On the morning of Diwali or Naraka Chaturdashi, the celebrations begin with an oil bathe before sunrise.
-Afterward, sweets are eaten and new clothes are worn.
+Afterwards, sweets are eaten, and new clothes are worn.

 Another unique ritual in South India observed on Diwali is Thalai Deepavali.
 On this day, newlyweds spend their first Diwali in the bride’s parental home.

-On the first day, which is the day of Ashwija Krishna Chaturdashi, people take oil bath.
-There is a belief that Lord Krishna took oil bath to remove the blood stains from his body after killing Narakasura.
+On the first day, which is the day of Ashwija Krishna Chaturdashi, people take an oil bath.
+There is a belief that Lord Krishna took the oil bath to remove the bloodstains from his body after killing Narakasura.
 Bali Padyami is the third day of Diwali when women sketch colourful rangolis in their houses and build forts from cow dung.
 There are stories associated with King Bali that are celebrated on this day.
 In Karnataka, these are two main days of Diwali.

 Diwal Puja Timings and Muhurat